 We will review the employee’s temp hours to confirm whether the employee has enough remaining temp hours to work through the new requested time frame and reply back to you.

-Under special circumstances, you may request an extension of a temporary who has reached their 950 hours limit, up to a maximum of 1,030 hours.
+Temporary employees are subject to work hours limits.
+Under special circumstances, you may request an extension of a temporary who has reached their 950 hours limit, up to a maximum of 1,050 hours.

-Email your extension request to email@example.com.
-Your request will be reviewed by UTemp Staffing’s delegated appointing authority, who is the only one who may grant exceptions for UTemp employees to work beyond 950 hours.
+Email your extension request to firstname.lastname@example.org.
+Your request will be reviewed by UTemp Staffing’s delegated appointing authority, who may grant exceptions for UTemp employees to work beyond 950 hours.
 An employee must not work beyond 950 hours without prior approval from UTemp’s delegated appointing authority.
 To help expedite your request, please include the following in your email:

 - The reason your department needs to keep this temp and why another temp cannot be hired to continue this work.
 For example: The person acquired special skills and knowledge of inter-workings of your department, has the necessary flexibility for a very strange schedule, etc.